Thresholded Lasso for high dimensional variable selection: Introduction

 Ideally, we aim to remove or relax the $\beta_{\min}$ condition, which is rather unnatural for many applications.
 Toward this end, we define {\bf sparse oracle inequalities} as the new criteria for {\it model selection consistency} when the {\it irrepresentability condition} or related mutual incoherence conditions are replaced with the Restricted Eigenvalue ($\RE$) type of conditions.
 Roughly speaking, the new criteria ask one to identify a sparse model such that the corresponding least-squares (OLS) estimator based on the selected model achieves an oracle inequality in terms of the $\ell_2$ loss while keeping the selection set small.
 We deem the bound on the $\ell_2$-loss as a natural criterion for evaluating a sparse model especially when it is not exactly $S$.
 We achieve this goal by controlling the false positive selection through thresholding initial estimates of $\beta$ obtained via the Lasso (or the Dantzig selector) at the critical threshold level.

 {\bf Contributions.} Our contributions in this work are twofold.
-From a methodological point of view, we propose to study the {\bf Thresholded Lasso} estimator with the aforementioned goals in mind: \begin{itemize} \item[Step 1] First, we obtain an initial estimator $\beta_{\init}$ using the Lasso~\eqref{eq::origin} with $\lambda_n = d_0 \sigma \sqrt{2\log p/n}$, for some constant $d_0 > 0$, which is allowed to depend on sparse and restricted eigenvalue parameters; \item[Step 2] Threshold the initial Lasso estimator $\beta_{\init}$ with $t_0$, with the general goal such that, we get a set $I$ with cardinality at most $2s$; in general, we also have $|I \cup S| \leq 2s$, where $I = \left\{j \in [p]: \beta_{j, \init} \geq t_0 \right\}$ for some $t_0 \asymp \sigma \sqrt{2 \log p/n}$ with hidden constant to be specified; \item[Step 3] Feed $(Y, X_{I})$ to the ordinary least squares (OLS) estimator to obtain $\hat{\beta}$, where we set $\hat\beta_{I} = (X_I^T X_{I})^{-1} X_{I}^T Y$ and the other coordinates to zero. \end{itemize} In Theorem~\ref{thm::RE-oracle-main}, we show that the critical threshold level for estimating a high dimensional sparse vector $\beta \in \R^p$ should be set at the level $t_0 \asymp \lambda \sigma$ for $\lambda = \sqrt{2 \log p/n}$, to retain signals in $\beta_{\init}$ at or above the level of $\lambda \sigma$, where $\beta_{\init}$ is the solution to the Lasso estimator~\eqref{eq::origin} obtained in Step 1.
+From a methodological point of view, we propose to study the {\bf Thresholded Lasso} estimator with the aforementioned goals in mind: \begin{itemize} \item[Step 1] First, we obtain an initial estimator $\beta_{\init}$ using the Lasso~\eqref{eq::origin} with $\lambda_n = d_0 \sigma \sqrt{2\log p/n}$, for some constant $d_0 > 0$, which is allowed to depend on sparse and restricted eigenvalue parameters; \item[Step 2] Threshold the initial Lasso estimator $\beta_{\init}$ with $t_0$, with the general goal such that, we get a set $I$ with cardinality at most $2s$; in general, we also have $|I \cup S| \leq 2s$, where $I = \left\{j \in [p]: \abs{\beta_{j, \init}} \geq t_0 \right\}$ for some $t_0 \asymp \sigma \sqrt{2 \log p/n}$ with hidden constant to be specified; \item[Step 3] Feed $(Y, X_{I})$ to the ordinary least squares (OLS) estimator to obtain $\hat{\beta}$, where we set $\hat\beta_{I} = (X_I^T X_{I})^{-1} X_{I}^T Y$ and the other coordinates to zero. \end{itemize} In Theorem~\ref{thm::RE-oracle-main}, we show that the critical threshold level for estimating a high dimensional sparse vector $\beta \in \R^p$ should be set at the level $t_0 \asymp \lambda \sigma$ for $\lambda = \sqrt{2 \log p/n}$, to retain signals in $\beta_{\init}$ at or above the level of $\lambda \sigma$, where $\beta_{\init}$ is the solution to the Lasso estimator~\eqref{eq::origin} obtained in Step 1.
 Moreover, we show that $d_0$ and $t_0$ are allowed to depend on sparse and restricted eigenvalue parameters of the design matrix; cf. Section~\ref{sec::relaxed}.
-From a theoretical point of view, the framework for our analysis is set upon the Restricted Eigenvalue type of condition and an upper sparse eigenvalue condition, namely, \ben \Lambda_{\max}(2s) \; \stackrel{\triangle}{=} \; \max_{\upsilon \not=0; 2s-\text{sparse}} \; \twonorm{X \upsilon}^2/(n\twonorm{\upsilon}^2) < \infty. \een These are among the most general assumptions on the design matrix, guaranteeing sparse recovery and oracle inequalities in the $\ell_2$ loss for the Lasso estimator as well as the Dantzig selector: $\RE(s, k_0, X)$ is shown to be a relaxation of the restricted isometry property (RIP) under suitable choices of parameters involved in each condition~\citep{CT07,BRT09}.
+From a theoretical point of view, the framework for our analysis is set upon the Restricted Eigenvalue type of condition and an upper sparse eigenvalue (USE) condition, namely, \ben \text{(USE)} \quad \Lambda_{\max}(2s) \; \stackrel{\triangle}{=} \; \max_{\upsilon \not=0; 2s-\text{sparse}} \; \twonorm{X \upsilon}^2/(n\twonorm{\upsilon}^2) < \infty. \een These are among the most general assumptions on the design matrix, guaranteeing sparse recovery and oracle inequalities in the $\ell_2$ loss for the Lasso estimator as well as the Dantzig selector: $\RE(s, k_0, X)$ is shown to be a relaxation of the restricted isometry property (RIP) under suitable choices of parameters involved in each condition~\citep{CT07,BRT09}.
+Part of this work was presented in a conference paper by~\cite{Zhou09th}.
+Importantly, we present significant and novel extensions in both theory and numerical simulations, with regards to the Thresholded Lasso and the Lasso under the $\RE$ and sparse eigenvalue conditions.